mibur1/psy111/book/introduction/5_Scientific_Comp/2_pandas.md

 print(age.iloc[72])
 ```

-Series are useful as we can, for example, create a new *subset* of a DataFrame containing only the variables `Age` and `IQ` can be created by indexing it with a list of columns:
+Series are useful as we can, for example, create a new *subset* of a DataFrame containing only the variables `Age` and `IQ`.
+This can be done by indexing with a list of columns and assigning the resulting subset to a new variable:

 ```{code-cell}
 yeatman_subset = yeatman_data[["Age", "IQ"]]